-Kudos to Ski Trab for an innovative new race toe!
+Kudos to Ski Trab for an innovative toe piece!
 With a patented design that doesn’t require coiled springs, the Gara Titan approaches the 100 gram weight barrier that only recently seemed implausible.
-With the toe lever angled against your ski, the pins are pressed into the boot for a locked position.
-As with “traditional” race toes, pressing down on the lever allows the wings to open for release based on a single wire-spring, similar to “traditional” race heels.
+With the toe lever angled against included striker plates, the pins are pressed into the boot for a locked position.
+There is of course an unlocked ski mode to comply with ISMF rules, with the release based on an ultra-reliable titanium wire-spring.
+As with “traditional” race toes, pressing down on the Easy Lever allows the wings to open for exit.
 The heel is the same proven design used in the TR-Race model.
-The bindings come with either steel or titanium heel springs; the latter version is officially named Gara Titan World Cup.
+The bindings come with either steel or titanium U-springs; the latter version is officially named Gara Titan World Cup.

-New patented toe piece weighs just 59g (2.1 oz) with both locked & ski modes.
+- Patented toe piece weighs just 66g (2.3 oz) with both locked & ski modes.

-Included removable crampon attachments accepts all ski crampons we’ve tried.
+- Included removable crampon attachments (+4g) accepts all Dynafit-style ski crampons.

 Update 2016/17: Trab has introduced a version with a thinner heel spring (4.5mm vs 5.0mm) for lighter skiers.
 Also the toe piece has been redesigned slightly to better accommodate certain carbon race boots.

 Update 2017/18: Trab added an even thinner spring (4.0mm) for the lightest skiers.

 Update 2018/19: Ski Trab anodized the bindings with Skimo Blue!
 The build remains the same.

 |BSL Adjustment||Optional plates|

 |Crampon Ready||Yes, removable|

 |Materials||Ergal aluminum, titanium/steel, high-strength plastic|